UNITED STATES COAST GUARD CUTTER NORTHWIND (WAGB-282) MEMORIAL RADIO STATION (NRFJ).

 http://www.en.wikipedia.org Search word: USCGC NORTHWIND

 Memberships: ARRL.
 W2USA.
 Third Battalion, The Royal Australian Regiment Corporation, Brisbane QLD AUS (Associate).
 Marine Corps League, Pierce County Det 504, Dept of WA (Life Associate).
 AMVETS, Alvah R Dravis Post No 1 Tacoma WA (Life).
 Scottish American Military Society (SAMS) Post 1882 Seattle WA (Life).
 Loeschgruppe 1 (Bamberg Ost) Freiwillige Feuerwehr Stadt Bamberg (Ofm aD) Leistungsabzeichen Silber.
-Lee Grant Rogers Lodge No 61 F&AM The Most Worshipful Prince Hall Grand Lodge of Washington and Its' Jurisdiction, Tacoma WA (Secretary Emeritus).
+Lee Grant Rogers Lodge No 61 F&AM The Most Worshipful Prince Hall Grand Lodge of Washington and Its' Jurisdiction, Tacoma WA (Past Secretary ).
 National Registry of Emergency Medical Technicians NREMT (Ret).
 Old Antarctic Explorers Association (OAE Life).
 The Queens Own Rifles of Canada Association, Vancouver Island Branch (Honorary Life ).
 U.S.A.F.
 MARS: AFA0TL.

 Other interests: Genealogy, Wikipedia, Philately, Boy Scouts, Geology ,and Veterans' Advocacy.